SatbirTanda/sdl_ios_guides/docs/Setting the Navigation Destination/index.md

 ## Setting the Navigation Destination
-Setting a Navigation Destination allows you to send a GPS location that you would like to prompt that user to navigate to using their embedded navigation.
+Setting a Navigation Destination allows you to send a GPS location, prompting the user to navigate to that location using their embedded navigation.
 When using the `SendLocation` RPC, you will not receive a callback about how the user interacted with this location, only if it was successfully sent to Core and received.
 It will be handled by Core from that point on using the embedded navigation system.

 !!! note
 This currently is only supported for Embedded Navigation.
 This does not work with Mobile Navigation Apps at this time.